Powerful, deadly storms continue to move across South

 The large storm system also knocked out power to thousands and caused some flash flooding.
 The weather service said the system is expected to shift to the Ohio Valley and the Southeast on Sunday.
 More than 140,000 customers remained without power in Texas, Mississippi, Louisiana and Arkansas late Saturday.

-The weather service said preliminary information showed an EF-3 tornado touched down with winds of 140 mph (225.3 kph).
+The weather service said preliminary information showed an EF-3 tornado touched down with winds of 140 mph.
 Crews will continue to survey the damage over the next few days.

 Two people were hospitalized for injuries not thought to be life-threatening, while others were treated at the scene for minor injuries, Yezak said.
 Some people had to be extricated from their homes.

-Note: This story has been corrected to to show Hamilton, Mississippi is about 140 miles southwest of Memphis, Tennessee, not 60 miles.